 I look into the mirror wishing I could shower.
 My raven hair glistens with the days of accumulated oil.
 It’s razor straight, so a messy bun won’t do much to hide it.
-Instead, I tie most of it into a pony tail, allowing a few strands to frame my face.
+Instead, I tie most of it into a ponytail, allowing a few strands to frame my face.
 With conservation in mind, I shake out a few puffs of baking powder into my left hand and delicately work it into the lose strands and my pony.

 Showers are out of the question because the city cannot afford to allow everyone to use water with impunity.
 That is my job, I run around all day, when the city can afford to pay me, and turn off supplies to those who are going into restriction and turning water on for those who are rotating out of water restriction.
 It’s not a perfect schedule.
 As I said, the city cannot always afford to pay me.

 They found a buyer for some property the city held for failure to pay taxes.
 The city owns a lot of property for that reason.
 As does the county.
-Business found it hard to pay taxes, or employees when their legal bills outstripped their revenues.
+Businesses found it hard to pay taxes, or employees when their legal bills outstripped their revenues.
 Some went out of business because they could not afford the higher taxes coupled with minimum wage laws.

 “I need to grab my drinking water ration on the way home today,” I say aloud remembering I am down to three compostable cartons of water.

-I take one last look at my cinnamon colored eyes wishing I could highlight them a little with makeup, but that hasn’t been available since I was a middle-class kid in middle school.
+I take one last look at my cinnamon-colored eyes wishing I could highlight them a little with makeup, but that hasn’t been available since I was a middle-class kid in middle school.
 If I cared, I would have noticed things were changing then.
 I dismiss the whole train of thought with a shrug of my bony shoulders.
 Then I wonder why I am so concerned about my appearance.
 I quit letting men’s advances matter over a year ago.
 And with my good looks, and ample breasts, there were plenty of advances.

 Sex was off the table, which is too bad, because it was one of the few things I really enjoyed in this life.
 But with no birth control available, it wasn’t worth the risk.
 Most of the pharmaceuticals shuttered their doors in the last five years.
 Again, their legal costs, and government price controls drove them out of business.
 Not even the state-run woman’s clinic can provide contraceptives.